raspibolt/raspibolt/guide/lightning/cln.md

 ### Wallet Encryption

 * Encrypt `hsm_secret` with a password as user "cln".
-Choose a password of your choice and take a note!
+Choose a password and take a note!

 ```sh
 hsmtool encrypt .lightning/bitcoin/hsm_secret